DouglasMacKrell/venue-ninja/docs/deployment-notes.md

 ## 💡 Deployment Tips

-* Render and Railway both support auto-deploy from GitHub on commit
+* Render supports auto-deploy from GitHub on commit
-* Use `.env` or hardcoded API base URLs for quick testing
+* Keep `application.properties` empty or minimal for container setups
-* Static hosting is free + fast—no backend needed for the frontend
+* Test endpoints before interview using cURL or Swagger UI
+* If frontend uses fetch, ensure CORS is handled if deployed separately

 ---